jessicacousins/fullstack_vite_webapp/README.md

 ## Project Description

-A full-stack **Vite** application using **React**, **Node.js**, **Express**, **MongoDB**, and **Stripe**.
-This project integrates **Firebase** for authentication, features engaging mini-games (Blackjack, Memory Matching, and Simon Says), includes a blog platform with CRUD functionality, and a shopping cart with secure **Stripe** payment processing.
-Additionally, **OpenAI** has been integrated for AI-driven moderation, automatically flagging inappropriate comments, and generating blog content.
-The Admin Dashboard provides moderators with a comprehensive view of flagged content, alongside sentiment analysis for all interactions.
+This is a full-stack **Vite** application built with **React**, **Node.js**, **Express**, **MongoDB**, and **Stripe**.
+It includes a variety of features such as:

+- **Authentication**: Utilizes **Firebase** for secure user authentication.
+- **Mini-Games**: Offers engaging games like Blackjack, Memory Matching, and Simon Says.
+- **Blog Platform**: Supports blog creation with full CRUD functionality, allowing users to read, write, update, and delete posts.
+- **Shopping Cart**: Includes a shopping cart with secure **Stripe** payment processing.
+- **AI-Driven Features**: Integrates **OpenAI** for automatic moderation of user-generated content.
+Comments are flagged for inappropriate language, and AI-generated content suggestions assist in blog post creation.
+- **Admin Dashboard**: Provides moderators with a comprehensive view of flagged content, alongside sentiment analysis for user interactions.

+### Enhanced Features

-In addition to the existing features, there is **TensorFlow.js** integration with the **MobileNet Classifier**.
-This allows for **machine learning** capabilities directly on the frontend, specifically for image classification in the shopping cart component.
-Users can click on merchandise images, and the MobileNet model will identify and classify them into broad categories, delivering real-time feedback on the predicted label.
+In addition to the core functionalities, this project also integrates **TensorFlow.js** with the **MobileNet Classifier**, which brings **machine learning** capabilities directly to the frontend.
+In the shopping cart component, users can click on merchandise images, and the MobileNet model will classify these items into general categories, offering real-time feedback on the predicted label.

-The "Learn More" button provides real-time feedback on the identified label of a product and also generates suggestions for similar projects or items.
-This recommendation system, powered by OpenAI, leverages the **getProductRecommendations** function to suggest relevant products based on user interests.
-User activity is logged in the backend, enabling the app to track interests and provide users with more personalized suggestions.
+The **"Learn More"** button provides users with additional product insights, including the identified label from the MobileNet model and recommendations for similar items.
+The recommendation system, powered by **OpenAI**, suggests products based on the items currently in the user's cart.
+It uses the `getProductRecommendations` function to dynamically suggest relevant products based on user interests and previous purchases.

+User activity, including viewed products and preferences, is logged in the backend, enabling the app to offer more personalized suggestions over time.
+This personalized recommendation feature enhances the shopping experience by presenting users with products they may be interested in, based on items already in their cart.

+---

+This project demonstrates the power of combining machine learning, real-time AI-driven features, and user-driven recommendations to create an interactive and engaging e-commerce experience.

 ## Table of Contents